mrkvon/developing-distributed-app/my-profile.md

 # Show my profile

-_we look what's at webId * a brief look at what RDF is * fetch my data with inrupt library * fetch my photo * it's annoying, isn't it?_
+_we look what's at webId * triples, triples, triples * fetch my data with inrupt library * fetch my photo * it's annoying, isn't it?_

 _how we fetch user's profile data - photo, name, about_